Elderly nutrition for brain fitness is a very important concern for me at age 69..

 I grew up in a meat and potato family.
 We had a big roast or meat based meals often when I was a kid, and almost always on Sunday when I was little, and the smell of roast or bread or any other of the foods mom cooked when I was little evoke a powerful feeling of nostalgia, so we know food is an emotional issue.

-However, right now I am concerned with elderly nutrition for performance as a parent and a business man and a husband and as clinician.
+However, right now I am concerned with elderly nutrition for performance as a parent and as business man and as a clinician.
 I am not going to be content to wait for life to pass me by.
 And I am hungry after I workout.

 So I eat to keep my brain fit, and I exercise to keep my brain fit, and maybe I can be like 74 year old Ironman triathelete James Ward.